Fiach-Dubh/BITCOIN-YouTube/README.md

 Alos, we invite Bitcoin community members to apply to be Channel managers/admins.
 This way, not all power to delete video's, to add or remove contributors is held by one person.
 Nominated Channel managers/admins will be vetted more thoroughly and be voted in by community polls on reddit, stacker.news, twitter and YouTube.

-Structure:
+Invitation Timeline:

-We'll begin by inviting developers to contribute, prioritizing those with low YouTube channel exposure.
+We'll begin by inviting developers, prioritizing those with a history of Bitcoin advocacy.
 We will then start to invite Bitcoin only educators.
-After this, we may begin to invite Bitcoin voices to participate.
-If we end up having too many contributions, we may branch off to a secondary channel to help focus the content.
+After this, other Bitcoin voices may be invited to participate.
+If we end up having too many contributions we may create a secondary channel to help focus the content.

 Contributor Invitation Requirements: